vishnuvardhanreddythornala/Diabetes-Risk-Predictor/README.md

 A machine learning pipeline to predict whether a patient is at risk of diabetes using clinical data such as glucose levels, insulin, BMI, age, and other health indicators.

 ---
+## 📑 Table of Contents
+- About the Project
+- Features
+- Tech Stack
+- Installation
+- Usage
+- Project Structure
+- Limitations and Future Work
+- License
+- Contact

+## 📖 About the Project
+Diabetes is a global health issue affecting millions.
+Early risk detection can lead to timely medical intervention.
+This project uses machine learning techniques to predict whether an individual is at risk of diabetes, based on attributes like glucose levels, insulin, BMI, and age.
+It employs classification models and is integrated with a Streamlit-based user interface for real-time prediction and interpretation.

 ## 🚀 Features